SantanderMetGroup/ansible-thredds-cluster/roles/virtualenv-conda/README.md

 ## Role usage

-This role enforces you to use the following variables in your playbook:
+This role enforces you to use the following variables in your playbook (variables required from the role `ansible-miniconda-role`):

 - `miniconda_python` - Set it to `2` or `3`
 - `miniconda_prefix` - Path where miniconda will be deployed, e.g. `"{{ ansible_env.HOME }}/miniconda2"`